manureno/terraform-cheat-sheet/readme.md

 * Core errors in the Terraform application itself
 * Provider errors

-* Format code to check syntax errors
+* Format code
 ```
 terraform fmt
 ```

-* Check configuration in the context of providers expectations
+* Check syntax and configuration in the context of providers expectations
 ```
 terraform validate
 ```